System templates

 system-employee-equity-award | Employee Equity Award | historical-balances, voting-power, permit |

-system-equity covers voting common shares. system-preferred-equity drops voting-power because preferred classes are often non-voting; if the preferred class votes, override the required-feature list and document the decision in the template description. system-employee-equity-award adds voting-power because employee awards frequently carry voting once vested.
+system-equity covers voting common shares. system-preferred-equity drops voting-power because preferred classes are often non-voting.
+If the preferred class votes, override the required-feature list and document the decision in the template description. system-employee-equity-award adds voting-power because employee awards frequently carry voting once vested.

 Funds (asset class funds)